gabrielgnsilva/archinstall/README.md

 #### Configuring the boot loader

-In order to unlock the encrypted root partition at boot, the following kernel parameter needs to be set on the boot loader `cryptdevice=UUID=DEVICE_UUID:lvm root=/dev/vg0/root`:
+In order to unlock the encrypted root partition at boot, the following kernel parameter needs to be set on the boot loader `cryptdevice=UUID=DEVICE_UUID:lvm`:

 ##### GRUB